copyrightexceptions/copyrightexceptions.eu/content/exceptions/info53l/_index.md

 ---
-title: "Use for the purpose of reconstructing a building (Art.
-5.3(m) InfoSoc)"
+title: "Use for the demonstration or repair of equipment (Art.
+5.3(l) InfoSoc)"
 short: "info53l"
 draft: "false"
 summary: ""